MajaSLash/COMPSC463Proj1/README.md

 |_ algorithm.py

-main.py: Driver code for the application. algorithm.py: Contains teh various algorithms used to produce the analysis results based on the data.
+main.py: Driver code for the application. algorithm.py: Contains the various algorithms used to produce the analysis results based on the data.

 # Tutorial